wumpus/paramsurvey/README.md

 hidden logfile will always contain information about any exceptions raised in your worker code.

+### Pandas-related quirks

+To preserve memory in the case of large numbers of psets, the psets and the results are stored as a Pandas DataFrame.
+This creates a couple of quirks visible to user code:

+* A key that exists in any pset or result will exist in every pset or result, with a default value of `nan`
+* If you treat `nan` as a boolean in Python, it evaluates to `True`
+* Because of a (fixable) quirk in `pandas-appender`, columns are not automatically promoted from integer to float.
+So if you have a large number of psets with an integer value, and then throw in a float, it will be rounded to an integer.

 ### Backend-specific arguments

 Both `init()` and `map()` take a backend-specific keyword argument named for the backend, and